IvanoMaker/Python-Sliding-Tile-Puzzle-Solver/README.md

 ### `human_version.py`
 This is a basic version of the sliding tile puzzle designed for the user to solve themselves.
 There is no solving functions in this file.
 To move a tile, click it and the place it can/could move to is highlighted.
 Then click the highlighted area and the tile will move.

+### `a_star_solver.py`
+This file generates a random solvable sliding tile puzzle configuration and solves it with a*.
+No user input is required for this program to run, and it will show a visual of the puzzle being solved.